zacharycohn/acqstack-journeymap/_pages/external-clients/qa.md

 At the end of the Q&A period, the NCR CO will post all questions and answers as an amendment on eBuy, the system of record.

 It is up to the CO’s discretion to allow questions after the Q&A has closed.
 Additional amendments should be posted for all vendors to see with answers to any further questions.

+### How long does this process usually take?
+There is no set-in-stone timelines, but for the Agile BPA we generally give vendors about 1 week to submit questions.

+We spend a 2 or 3 days answering.
+Posting the answers (which traditionally happens by posting an amendment to the solicitation) can happen in 1 day.

 ### Who is involved in this stage?
 - NCR CO